Castell Cawr, Abergele's Hillfort, Coffee Mug

 The site is a one point six hectare in area site, that is thought to date from the Iron Age.
 The pictures on this site, are mine so you need my permission to use them, but you could likely take better ones yourself.

-Anyhow the simplest route up the path for me, us to walk up from the estate by the hill after parking near there, walk up past the golf course, up the paths into the forest, and let the paths swing you up to the summit of the hill, where if you leave a lot of daylight to get up there, you can easily get up and down, and find your way back again.
+Anyhow the simplest route up the path for me, is to walk up from the estate by the hill after parking near there, walk up past the golf course, up the paths into the forest, and let the paths swing you up to the summit of the hill, where if you leave a lot of daylight to get up there, you can easily get up and down, and find your way back again.
 So as long as you keep away from the edges it should be a interesting site.
-The most of the site, has trees, and paths through it, but the ramparts on the interior north west are so thick with bramble I found it hard to follow them, this was as the tips of thorns of the vegetations were sticking and dislodging in my jeans, which was to such a extent, that a Iron Age defender, would be proud if his arrows struck so many attempts at going through the ramparts.
+The most of the site, has trees, and paths through it, but the ramparts on the interior north west are so thick with bramble I found it hard to follow them, this was as the tips of thorns of the vegetations were sticking and dislodging in my jeans, which was to such a extent, that a Iron Age defender, would be proud if his arrows struck so many attempts at going through the ramparts, I would say.
 So ends my article on Abergele hillfort.
 Castell Cawr Hillfort.

 AB39F3~1_edited.jpg